olivierfriard/boris_docs/export_events.rst

 **Observations** > **Export events**  **Aggregated events**

-This function will export the events of the selected observations.
+This function will export the events corresponding to the selected subjects and the selected behaviors of the selected observations.

 Various formats are available: